rasor/nko2017-smack/README.md

 # or do it via settings page in Heroku https://dashboard.heroku.com/apps/yourapp/settings
 ```

-Do also add settings from `.env.example` via <https://dashboard.heroku.com/apps/yourapp/settings>
+Do also add settings from `.env.example` via <https://dashboard.heroku.com/apps/yourapp/settings>.
+The MONGODB_URI should come from your mLab DB.

 * <https://devcenter.heroku.com/articles/nodejs-support#heroku-specific-build-steps>
 * [Heroku starter](https://github.com/heroku-examples/node-knockout-react-node-starter)